Agent-Based Optimal Control for Image Processing: Total variation minimisation

-Figure \ref{fig:namou_admm} illustrates the comparison using the dog picture in Figure \ref{fig:namou}.
 In this case, it is evident how Algorithm \ref{alg:admm} mitigates diffusion, unlike Algorithm \ref{alg:dal}, which tends to blur the image as already mentioned.
 Not only do the edges appear sharper in the top-right picture, but the segments themselves are more even.
-This can be verified also by looking at the colour distributions in the middle row: the clusters created by Algorithm \ref{alg:admm} are more concentrated and fewer pixels exhibit an intemediate colour.
+As a matter of fact, the semi-axes of the ellipsoid \eqref{eq:ellipsoid} are radically different.
+The ones found by Algorithm \ref{alg:admm} never involve global interactions (note the different scales in Figure \ref{fig:namou_admm}), which are clearly disadvantageous for this picture.
+This can be verified also by looking at the colour distributions in the middle row: the clusters created by Algorithm \ref{alg:admm} are more concentrated and fewer pixels exhibit an intermediate colour.

 To conclude, we perform a final experiment on an image that presents mixed features.
 Looking at the original picture on the top-left of Figure \ref{fig:namou2_admm}, we notice both large areas with high contrast (the floor, the irregular wall on the right, the dark plants in the background) and a central subject with many details and shades of grey.

 The output of Algorithm \ref{alg:dal} is definitely unsatisfactory.
 Even if the larger areas are smoothed out, the diffusion effect due to global interactions in the colour component (see the bottom-centre plot in Figure \ref{fig:namou2_admm}) is dominant.
 As a consequence, not even the white wall is homogenised correctly and the railing in the background is almost fused with the trees.
 Overall, Algorithm \ref{alg:dal} acts more like a denoiser in this test.
 On the contrary, Algorithm \ref{alg:admm} preserves all the edges neatly, even enhancing the contrast in some areas.
 The floor and the wall on the side are evened out, and the dog is perfectly outlined.
 The difference between the two outputs can be seen in the colour distribution as well.
 While there are almost no clusters in the one given by Algorithm \ref{alg:dal}, we can clearly identify them in the middle-right plot.
 Indeed, the optimal controls found by the two algorithms are completely different, as can be seen on the bottom row of Figure \ref{fig:namou2_admm}.